richmahn/en_tn/jon/02/intro.md

 #### Structure and formatting ####

-This chapter begins with a prayer by Jonah, and many translators have chosen to set it apart by indenting its lines.
-Translators can follow this practice, but they are not obligated to indent the lines.
+This chapter begins with a prayer by Jonah, and many translators have chosen to set it apart by setting its lines further to the right on the page than the rest of the text.
+Translators can follow this practice, but they are not obligated to.

 #### Special concepts in this chapter ####